Lease Extension Solicitors London

 As freeholders, you are able to extend your leases out of the freehold to 999 years.
 The procedure involves a deed being drafted, agreed, signed by each leaseholder and director of the freehold company/each freeholder if the freehold is held in your names and then registered at the land registry.
 If you are looking to extend your lease as a freeholder or co-freeholder you should extend discussing your leases as a group as in practice you usually require each other’s consent and signatures.

-Where can I obtain a copy of my lease?
+Where can I obtain and copy of my lease?

 If you need a copy lease and you have a mortgage on your property a copy can usually be obtained from your mortgage lender.
 Your freeholder may also have a copy of your lease and be able to provide you with this.